-Bricks McGee is the LEGO-loving alter ego of Richard Carter.
+Bricks McGee is the alter ego of our founder, Richard Carter.

 A passion for building.
 And playing.

-I love to build and I love LEGO bricks, and these passions are something I hope comes across during workshops and LEGO model projects!
-My passion
+We love to build and we love LEGO bricks, and these passions are something that come across in our workshops.